 The R8051XC2 IP core runs with a single clock per machine cycle, and requires an average of 2.12 machine cycles per instruction.
 Dhrystone 2.1 tests show it to run from 9.4 to 12.1 times faster than the original 8051 at the same frequency.
 Representative 90 nm ASIC results have reached 430 MHz, for an effective speed-up of 400 times over 80C51 chips.

 The configurable core has a rich set of optional features and peripherals.
 Designers can choose from several versions, including the easy-to-configure full version with all options included; a custom, non-configurable version with options specified at purchase; and pre-packaged versions with different sets of options and degrees of configurability.

 All versions of this 8051 core benefit from power-saving architectural efficiency—the R8051XC2 is 10% better in milliwats/DMIP than our previous generation—and various power-management options are available.
-System development is facilitated through the EASE native on-chip debugging option and support by Keil’s C51 integrated development environment.
-Debugging is feasible through the SoC's JTAG port, or via the proprietary single-wire SWORD interface, enabling minimal number of pins utilization.
+System development is facilitated through a native on-chip debugging option and support by development tools from Keil and IAR.

 See representative implementation results (in a new pop-up window):